FatimahSyed/ITMD442-Lab3/README.md

 ## Insights & Results:

 Transitioning to Pug's concise and indentation-based syntax initially posed a learning curve.
-However, after gaining a little familiarity, the use of Pug helped with automatic escaping of output text.
+However, after gaining a little familiarity, the use of Pug helped with automatic escaping of output texts.
 Overall, this lab provided valuable hands-on experience in building a functional Node.js Express application with CRUD operations.